Himanshu-0502/Competitive-Programming/README.md

 # Competitive Coding

 Welcome to my Competitive Coding repository!
 This collection features a variety of algorithms and data structures that I have used throughout my competitive programming journey.
-Written in C++, this template is designed to help you quickly and efficiently tackle a wide range of problems commonly encountered in Competitive Programming.
+Written in C++, this template is designed to help you quickly and efficiently tackle a wide range of problems commonly encountered in Competitive Coding.

 ## Key Features